nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v1-1-0 v1-0-0

 Samples crashing on nRF51 when using GPIO
-  On nRF51 devices, |BLE| samples that use GPIO might crash when buttons are pressed frequently.
+  On nRF51 devices, Bluetooth LE samples that use GPIO might crash when buttons are pressed frequently.
   In such case, the GPIO ISR introduces latency that violates real-time requirements of the Radio ISR. nRF51 is more sensitive to this issue than nRF52 (faster core).